Ian-Ennis/next-graphcms-shows-access/live.md

 There are other means of mirroring a repo without your project being directly connected to the base.
 See GitHub's documentation on [duplicating a repository].

 ## Issues
 Below is a collection of issues for the project.
 Visit the issue pages for details, relevant screenshots, and acceptance criteria.
-Choose 2 or more to work on in your fork.

 <div class="header-row">
   <div>Title</div>